Editing an SD Card Show

 Here you will be able to add and change the order of sequences to be built for your show.
 If you have a Deluxe Show Director, you can also optionally schedule when the show should play.
 Mini Directors do not have a time clock and so the schedule is not displayed.

 In the Sequences Available for SD Card Show, you will find a list of all sequences that can be added from your computer or duplicated from the SD card.
 The list is first sorted by sequences available on the computer, and then by sequences already on the SD card.
 Within those sequences are sorted based on if they are Animation or Musical.
 You may think it is strange to include sequences already on the SD card in the available list.
 However, this allows you to duplicate any sequence already on the SD card - including ones where you may no longer have the source (.LMS or .LAS).
 If your sequences are not located in your Light-O-Rama data directory, you can press the 'Change Directory' button to move to another folder on your computer.

-Sequences are displayed with either [anim] or [music].
+Sequences are displayed with either [anim], [music] or [S5].
 Anim are ANIMATION (.las) sequences.
 Music are of course MUSICAL (.lms) sequences.
-Animation sequences are sorted to the top, followed by Musical sequences.
+S5 are sequences created in the LOR S5 Sequencer.
+Animation sequences are sorted to the top, followed by Musical sequences and then S5.
 PC is a sequence located on your computer.
 SD is a sequence located on the SD card show.

 Select one or more sequences on the left and press the "+" button.
 The sequences will then be added to the show you are creating on the right side.
 You can duplicate any sequence as many times as you like (up to 99)

 To remove a sequence from the show, select it on the right side and press the "X" button.
 This removes the sequence from the SD card show, but does not delete the sequence from your computer.
 If you attempt to remove a sequence that can't be found, you will be warned.